flaviopsouzajr/ToGo-v1/replit.md

 - July 7, 2025.
 Implemented comprehensive user-specific access control: Updated storage layer to filter all places by authenticated user ID, protected API routes with authentication requirements, and modified frontend to show user-specific content.
 Home page now displays personalized welcome messages and user-specific statistics only for authenticated users.
 - July 8, 2025.
 Added is_admin column to users table: Added boolean column with default value FALSE to enable future admin functionality.
 Updated schema.ts to reflect database structure.
 All existing user data preserved safely.
 - July 8, 2025.
 Implemented complete carousel system: Created carouselImages database table with fields for imageUrl, title, description, displayOrder, and isActive.
 Built ImageCarousel component with auto-advance functionality, navigation controls, and responsive design.
 Developed carousel-admin-page for admin users to manage images.
 Added admin route protection and Google Drive URL conversion support for image display.
+- July 8, 2025.
+Added interactive map feature: Created new "Mapa" tab visible only to logged-in users displaying an interactive map of Brazil with pins marking registered places.
+Implemented geocoding using OpenStreetMap/Nominatim API to convert addresses to coordinates.
+Built PlacesMap component with Leaflet.js integration, showing place details in popups with ratings, visit status, and tags.
+Added map page with proper authentication protection and responsive design.

 ## User Preferences